-For Aristotle, "the intelligible resides in the sensitive" (De Anima, L. I, c.
-8, 432 to 5).
+For Aristotle, "the intelligible resides in the sensitive" (De Anima, L. III, c.
+8).
 Such a statement can be understood from the idea that the essential forms (specific to the real), cannot be "perceived" (or understood) "directly", but must be given "through a medium".
 Such a medium is the sensitive image, and through it, according to Aristotle, it is possible to find the essential.

 Aristotle maintains in the same book that there is "such an intellect to become all things", and another "to do all things".
 Thus, according to Aristotle, the human intellect would be double, and only a part of the same "immortal and eternal" (the "nous").

-The philosopher adds that "The nous does not think without images" (De Anima, L. I, c.
-7, 431), which means that the "nous", the spiritual Soul, uses symbolic ideas and, therefore, needs symbols to form "universal ideas".
+The philosopher adds that "The nous does not think without images" (De Anima, L. III, c.
+7), which means that the "nous", the spiritual Soul, uses symbolic ideas and, therefore, needs symbols to form "universal ideas".

 After these clarifications, it will be easier for us to understand the symbolism of a geometric figure known as the "Hexagram", "Star of David", or "Seal of Solomon", composed of two inverted and interlaced equilateral triangles, which determine a regular central hexagon, surrounded by six equal and coincident equilateral triangles of smaller size.